Did you know that you and your family have measurable levels of toxins in your body?

 6. Choose Non-toxic Cookware

-Most people buy the nonstick variety because it’s so easy to use and clean.
+Most people buy nonstick pans because they're easy to use and clean.
 The manufacturers claim there are no issues with this coating as long as it’s not overheated, but that assertion is coming under fire.

 The EWG conducted a series of tests, with results proving that a mere 2-5 minutes on a conventional stove top were enough to begin breaking down the coating.
 This coating leaches harmful particles into our food and into the air. (source)

 One of the most interesting tidbits I’ve found is that a bird will die quickly if kept close to where a cook uses nonstick cookware.
-Probably not good for us people, either.
+Probably not good for people then, either!

 Teflon and similar nonstick coatings are chemicals belonging to the PFC family.
 According to the EWG: